 This video below shows A* pathfinding using grids.
 In the scene, ten zombies are all using A* to find paths to the player.
 To reduce lag and improve runtime, I:

 - Spread the processing of each zombie into separate frames

 - Utilized our own Priority Queue class to better handle the retrieving of the Node with the lowest F-cost

 - Used HashMaps/Dictionary classes to reduce the cost of checking if a node was contained in open or closed sets

 - Only recalculate paths if the target has moved to a new node or location

-I find it exciting to be able to see the paths drawn out and change as the main player moves around.
+I find it exciting to be able to see the feedback of each zombie path changing as the main player moves around various obstacles.